rackerlabs/design-system/_docs/resources/install-sketch-library.md

 - Ensure that you have a Google Drive account.
 If you have a Gmail account, you have access to a Google Drive.
 For more information, see https://www.google.com/drive/

 - Install a licensed copy of Sketch.
+If you do not have a copy of Sketch, email helix@rackspace.com to request a license.

 ## Task 1: Move the shared Sketch library to your Google Drive account
 After you sign up for a Google Drive account, if the library has not already